Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Rot Multi Max Speed (new in 1.2)
 Rotational inputs are multiplied by current speed to make flying at low speeds feel heavier.
 Above the speed input here, all inputs will be at 100%.
 Linear.

-Stick Input Power (new in 1.2)
-Applies a response curve to the rotational inputs.
-1 = linear, >1 = flatter then vertical, <1 = more vertical, then gets flatter see this to understand and help tweak: https://www.wolframalpha.com/input/?i=x%5E1.7

 Vel Straighten Str Pitch
 How much the the vehicle's nose is pulled toward the direction of movement on the pitch axis.